 After our thorough assessment, we will have identified which segments need to be corrected.
 An adjustment will be implemented to restore correct function of the nerve root and motion of the segment.
 The primary method of adjusting will include a gentle pressure and soft thrust to restore proper motion of the specific segment.
 An adjustment is sometimes accompanied a loud crack or popping sound which is a release of nitrogen gas within the joint.
 On occasion, other methods of adjusting may be used to better suit the patients needs.
 Activator adjusting utilizes an instrument to supply a much higher velocity with significant less force.
 Table drops may also be used to lower the overall force needed to apply a maximally effective adjustment.
 Both additional techniques are very effective and may be necessary for the patients overall comfort.

 Chiropractic care is a safe and cost effective alternative to surgery or opioid usage.
 Our newer correction methods are even safer, more comfortable and more effective than ever before.
-As a Doctor of Chiropractic, Dr. Brian Bayer has had extensive training and experience in spinal adjustment.
+As Doctors of Chiropractic, Dr. Brian Bayer and Dr. Olivia Johnson have had extensive training and experience in spinal adjustment.

 Active Release Technique (ART)

 ART is a patented, state of the art soft tissue system/movement based massage technique that treats problems with muscles, tendons, ligaments, fascia and nerves.
 Headaches, back pain, carpal tunnel syndrome, shin splints, shoulder pain, sciatica, plantar fasciitis, knee problems, and tennis elbow are just a few of the many conditions that can be resolved quickly and permanently with ART.
 These conditions all have one important thing in common: they are often a result of overused muscles.

 Over-used muscles (and other soft tissues) change in three important ways:

 - acute conditions (pulls, tears, collisions, etc)

 - not getting enough oxygen (hypoxia)